Family Dispute Resolution

 Whilst most people reach agreement on parenting arrangements privately, some people need extra help.

-The first step is to complete the Parenting Through Separation (PTS) course which is a free information programme run by experienced professionals.
+You may like to complete the Parenting Through Separation (PTS) course which is a free information programme run by experienced professionals.
 You can find a list of providers by visiting the Ministry of Justice website.

 If you can’t agree arrangements following the PTS course, your next step is to use the Family Dispute Resolution Service.